StellarSand/privacy-settings/Privacy Settings/Vivaldi-M-Privacy-Settings.md

 - Manage Ad Blocking Sources > Depending on your region turn on what you want like English list, German list etc.

 #### Privacy and security
-- Access payment methods: Off
+- Always use secure conections: On
 - Preload pages for faster browsing and searching: Off
 - "Do Not Track": On
 - Broadcast IP for best WebRTC performance: Off